Would you like to to see an example of a VERY successful Amazon affiliate site so you can copy it?

 Lessons To Be Learned From This Successful Affiliate Site Example?

 - Don't focus on 'trying to make money' but on a great user experience, engaging your visitor, making your site a fun / useful place for people to visit.
+People hate being sold to buy they love to buy.

 - Give your users a reason to return time and time again and tell their friends about it and if you've picked a solid idea that is monetizable the money will follow.